Skip to content

 Long-lasting result

-The deep plane lifting offers results that last from ten to fifteen years.
+The deep plane facelift offers results that last from ten to fifteen years.
 You will continue to age naturally, but you will always look younger than you would without the surgery.
-This is a one-time investment that far exceeds the accumulated cost of repeated palliative aesthetic treatments over the years.
+This is a one-time commitment that far exceeds the accumulated cost of repeated palliative aesthetic treatments over the years.

 The male consultation: specialised assessment